lanceman2/Quickstream_dev/README.md

 - Run all tests without compiler flag -g.
 - Make doxygen run without any warnings.
 - Proof all docs including this file.
+- Make the base build build in less than 1 minute (last check is about 10 seconds).